bioexcel/cwl-best-practice-guide/docs/devpractice/tests.md

 ## Setting up automated testing with GitHub Actions

-If you are using github to host your git repository, then you can make use of [github actions](https://docs.github.com/en/actions) to automate your testing process.
+If you are using GitHub to host your git repository, then you can make use of [GitHub Actions](https://docs.github.com/en/actions) to automate your testing process.
 Setting the tests up can be a (relatively) straightforward process, if you follow a few simple rules, and approach this in an iterative manner.

 The minimum requirements are:
-- github actions script
+- GitHub Actions script
 - package dependency file for your script

 Your dependency file will describe the packages needed to run CWL (in the first instance - you can add other dependencies later).
 If you use conda for installing the `cwl_runner` then this could be as simple as: